zepptron/kubeadm-vagrant-ansible/README.md

 ansible-playbook -i /vagrant/ansible/inventories/dev/dev.ini /vagrant/ansible/install.yml
 ```

+the kubernetes components will be installed like this:
+- kubectl on kube-boss
-This will install docker and the kubernetes components (kubectl on master, kubelet and kubeadm everywhere).
+- kubelet and kubeadm everywhere

 todo:
 - kill proxyfuckups
 - repair userfuckup in vagrant: https://bugs.launchpad.net/cloud-images/+bug/1569237
 - kubeadm init via ansible
-- add containernetwork
+- install addons to have a nice and clean cluster

-As you might see, this is just the beginning.
+As you might have noticed, this is just the beginning.
 I'm trying to make it as generic as possible but I'm no ansible hero so this might take a while.
-The goal is to run it on every relevant platform (ARM, x64 etc...)
+The goal is to have the ability to run it on any relevant platform (ARM (Raspberry), x64 etc...).
+Long way to go from here :)